-15. As noted in the previous report, the Examiners recommended that it should be clarified whether the FIU (MOT) in its functions as supervisory authority is able to disclose information with domestic or international supervisory counterparts.
-Curação noted that the NORUT was being revised and that the issue will be addressed in that revision.
-The draft revision of the NORUT is in the administrative stage in order to start the official legislative process.
-The situation remains the same.
-Accordingly, the Examiners' recommendation remains not met.
-The Examiners recommended that clear information gateways should be made in the Ordinance for supervisor to supervisor exchange by the CB to the supervisory arm of the FIU (MOT) and in this regard, the Authorities stated that the issue has already been addressed in the draft Harmonization of Supervision Ordinances, which are currently in the legislative process.
-At present, the Authorities have also noted that the recommendation has also been addressed in the revision of the NORUT.
-The Examiners' recommendation remains not met subject to the enactment of the Ordinances and the revised NORUT.
-With regard to the sharing of information by the IOCSC with national and international supervisors, the Authorities have indicated that this recommendation will also be addressed in the revision of the NORUT.
-In the matter of the ease of information exchange between the CB and the Police, the Central Bank has presented a draft of the revised MOU with the PPO (Exchange of information Public Prosecutor - Bank' to the PPO for feedback.
+- 22. The Examiners recommended that clear information gateways should be made in the Ordinance for supervisor to supervisor exchange by the CB to the supervisory arm of the FIU (MOT) and in this regard, the Authorities stated that the issue has already been addressed in the draft Harmonization of Supervision Ordinances and NORUT.
+At present, the Authorities have also noted that the revised Harmonization of Supervision Ordinances and NORUT submitted to the Advisory Council will address this recommendation. - 23.
+In the matter of the ease of information exchange between the CB and the Police, remains in the same status since the last report.
+It was indicated that the Central Bank has presented a draft of the revised MOU with the PPO (Exchange of information Public Prosecutor Bank' to the PPO for feedback.
 Based on the aforementioned, the recommendations have not been met.
 R. 4 is not fully compliant.

-16. This Recommendation was rated 'LC' by the Examiners.
+24. This Recommendation was rated 'LC' by the Examiners.
 The Examiners' recommended that the new framework for prudential supervision of MTCs should be implemented as soon as possible.
-In this regard, the Authorities have stated that the draft National

-Ordinance on the Supervision of Money Transfer Companies is in the legislative process.
-Accordingly, the recommendation is not met.
-R. 23 is not fully compliant.
+In this regard, the Authorities have stated that the National Ordinance on the Supervision of Money Transfer Companies has been adopted by the Parliament on September 22nd 2014.
+However, the document was not translated and the Secretariat is therefore unable to determine the level of compliance.
+Accordingly, the Recommendation 23 is not fully compliant.

-17. The Authorities have noted that the recommendations pertaining to the revision of the composition of the mandate of the Guidance Committee (Art.
+- 25. The Authorities have noted that the recommendations pertaining to the revision of the composition of the mandate of the Guidance Committee (Art.
 16 of the NORUT) to avoid any undue influence or interference; the amendment of Art.
 22 of the NORUT to protect access to the database from individuals who are the object of UTRs and the consideration of amendment of Art.
-4 of the NORUT to remove provisions that potentially lead to the risk of interference or undue interference will all be addressed in the revision of the NORUT, which as noted above is at the start of the legislative process.
-Accordingly, the recommendations have not been met.
-Although it should be noted that the last of these recommendations was a 'should consider' measure and the fact that it has been addressed in the draft NORUT means that consideration was given by the Authorities and it has therefore been met.
+4 of the NORUT to remove provisions that potentially lead to the risk of interference or undue interference will all be addressed in the revision of the NORUT, which as noted above is at the Advisory Council to be submitted after to the Parliament.
+Accordingly, the recommendations have not been met. - 26.
 With regard to the Examiners' recommendations pertaining to the process of presenting cases in the FIU (MOT); the approval of disclosure of cases by the Head of the FIU (MOT) and the inclusion of more information on ML and FT trends and typologies in the annual report of the FIU (MOT) has not been addressed and consequently remain not met.
 R. 26 is not fully compliant.